YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now kill the virtual machine by clicking on the “X” of the console window, or with a kill -9 of the virtual machine process, and then reboot it.
-Go back into YottaDB/GT.M and verify that the data is still there.
+Go back into YottaDB and verify that the data is still there.
 Instead of running the ydb script (which performs an automatic recovery), run mumps and try to access the database.
 Note: you should not run the ydb script for this exercise, since it performs a recovery as part of its operation.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set
+   yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r1.20_x86_64/ydb_env_set
    yottadbuser@yottadbworkshop:~$ mumps -dir

    YDB>zwrite ^X
-   %GTM-E-REQRECOV, Error accessing database /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.dat.
+   %YDB-E-REQRECOV, Error accessing database /home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.dat.
 Must be recovered on cluster node yottadbworkshop.
-   %GTM-I-TEXT, Error with database control shmctl
+   %YDB-I-TEXT, Error with database control shmctl
    %SYSTEM-E-ENO22, Invalid argument

-   YDB>zsystem "ls -l $gtmdir/$gtmver/g" ; notice the journal file
+   YDB>zsystem "ls -l $ydb_dir/$ydb_rel/g" ; notice the journal file
    total 1008
-   -rw-r----- 1 yottadbuser yottadbuser 20783616 Jan 22 14:22 gtm.dat
+   -rw-r----- 1 yottadbuser yottadbuser 20783616 Jan 22 14:22 yottadb.dat
-   -rw-rw-r-- 1 yottadbuser yottadbuser     1536 Jan 15 13:14 gtm.gld
+   -rw-rw-r-- 1 yottadbuser yottadbuser     1536 Jan 15 13:14 yottadb.gld
-   -rw-r----- 1 yottadbuser yottadbuser    69632 Jan 22 14:22 gtm.mjl
+   -rw-r----- 1 yottadbuser yottadbuser    69632 Jan 22 14:22 yottadb.mjl
-   -rw-r----- 1 yottadbuser yottadbuser    69632 Jan 15 17:29 gtm.mjl_2018335172932
+   -rw-r----- 1 yottadbuser yottadbuser    69632 Jan 15 17:29 yottadb.mjl_2018335172932

    YDB>zsystem "ipcs -m" ; and there are no shared memory segments indicating an open database